- Download our Moving to Dublin Guide (PDF)

 In recent years, Dublin has become quite the player in the international economy.
-Along with its strategic location and easy access to the EU, a number of other aspects have made Dublin an attractive business destination, including business tax incentives and a friendly commercial environment.
-As a result, not only have international businesses sprung up all over Dublin, but many expats have followed their employers to postings on the Emerald Isle.
+Along with its strategic location and easy access to the EU, several other aspects have made Dublin an attractive business destination, including business tax incentives and a friendly commercial environment.
+As a result, not only have international businesses sprung up all over Dublin, but many of you have followed your employers to postings on the Emerald Isle.

 Job market in Dublin

-Expats working in construction-related industries should think twice before heading to Ireland.
-Jobs for architects, conveyancers, building contractors and lawyers working in property law are thin on the ground.
+If you are working in construction-related industries, you should think twice before heading to Ireland.
+Jobs for architects, conveyancers, building contractors, and lawyers working in property law are thin on the ground, and the demand for employment far exceeds supply.
+Key roles in demand include site engineers and project managers, but a skills shortage persists.

-Anyone hoping to get work in the state sector will also have great difficulty.
-With the hiring freeze placed on state departments such as health and education ending in 2015, competition for places is high and expats in these fields may have trouble finding work.
+If you are hoping to get work in the state sector, you will also have great difficulty.
+Since the hiring freeze on state departments like health and education ended in 2015, competition for these jobs has intensified.
+The public sector struggles to attract and retain talent, especially in specialised roles such as healthcare and IT.

-However, Dublin’s IT sector is particularly strong and some of the world's most prominent tech companies – such as Microsoft, Google, Dell and Amazon – have regional headquarters in the city.
-The financial sector is also an important industry in Dublin and one of the biggest employers of expats.
+Dublin’s IT sector is particularly strong, and some of the world's most prominent tech companies – such as Microsoft, Google, Dell, and Amazon – have regional headquarters in the city.
+The financial sector is also a major employer, with high demand for data analytics, digital transformation, and risk management roles.

-Most expats working in Dublin are transferred within their company and many of these work in the IT sector.
-Expats in Dublin are likely to find the city's work ethic and business culture similar to that of many British and American companies.
+Most of you working in Dublin are transferred within your company, especially those in the IT sector.
+You will likely find the city's work ethic and business culture similar to that of many British and American companies.

 Finding a job in Dublin

-Expats looking to work in Ireland’s capital will have to do their homework.
-The job market in Dublin is tough, and expats will need perseverance and optimism when searching for job prospects.
+If you are looking to work in Ireland’s capital, you must do your homework.
+The job market in Dublin is tough, and you will need perseverance and optimism when searching for job prospects.

-Before moving to the Emerald Isle, expats will need to research and line up a job.
-The most promising sectors are IT, accounting and the pharmaceutical industry.
+Before moving to the Emerald Isle, you will need to research and line up a job.
+The most promising sectors are IT, accounting, and the pharmaceutical industry.
+Highlighting international experience and skills in demand can make you a more attractive candidate.

-Most expats moving to Dublin first find work through contacts already in the country.
-Given its size, finding work in Ireland is much easier with the help of local contacts.
-If expats don't have any such contacts, we recommend using online portals and social networks such as LinkedIn, or perusing company websites within a particular industry for vacancies.
+If you are moving to Dublin without a job lined up, you can find work through contacts already in the country.
+Given Ireland's size, finding work in Dublin is much easier with the help of local contacts.
+If you don't have any contacts, we recommend using online portals and social networks such as LinkedIn, or perusing company websites within a particular industry for vacancies.
+Attending industry events and proactively reaching out to companies can also yield results.

 Work culture in Dublin

 The Irish can be obsessive when it comes to working.
-Although individuals and industry norms differ, long hours from Monday to Friday and working the occasional Saturday are common.
+Long hours from Monday to Friday and occasionally on Saturdays are common.
+Achieving a healthy work-life balance can be challenging, especially for newcomers.

-Offices are seen by the Irish to be quite informal, but expats should be prepared for long meetings and a strict hierarchy.
-Work attire, especially in industries such as finance and engineering, is generally formal.
+The Irish consider offices quite informal, but you should be prepared for long meetings and a strict hierarchy.
+Work attire is generally formal, especially in industries such as finance and engineering.
+Casual dress codes are more common in the tech and creative sectors.

 Expat Health Insurance